wso2/docs-mi/en/docs/reference/connectors/db-event-inbound-endpoint/db-event-inbound-endpoint-example.md

   ```

-## Exporting Integration Logic as a CApp
+## Export integration logic as a carbon application

 Follow the steps provided in the [build and export the carbon application]({{base_path}}/develop/deploy-artifacts/#build-and-export-the-carbon-application) guide.